haktansuren/wp-handl-utm-grabber/readme.txt

 Please [review](https://wordpress.org/support/view/plugin-reviews/handl-utm-grabber#postform) if you like the plugin!

-Question/Problem/Support join our slack channel.
-[Reply to this post to get an invite](https://www.haktansuren.com/handl-utm-grabber/).
+Question/Problem/Support join our [slack channel](https://www.haktansuren.com/slack-handlwp/).

 **SPECIAL THANKS:** This plugin has been tested on various operating systems and browsers thanks to <a href='https://www.browserstack.com'>BrowserStack!</a>